AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.PBRSpec.md

 <a id="node-conductor-bsdf"> </a>

 ### `conductor_bsdf`
 Constructs a reflection BSDF based on a microfacet reflectance model[^Burley2012].
 Uses a Fresnel curve with complex refraction index for conductors/metals.
 If an artistic parametrization[^Gulbrandsen2014] is needed the [&lt;artistic_ior>](#node-artistic-ior) utility node can be connected to handle this.
+As an opaque BSDF, this node occludes any vertically layered base in proportion to its `weight` input, as described in the [Vertical-Layering Transmittance](#vertical-layering-transmittance) section.

 Implementations are expected to preserve energy as the roughness of the surface increases, with multiple scattering compensation[^Turquin2019] being a popular implementation strategy.